llinsenli/docker-ml/flan-t5-QA/README.md

 - **CMD**: Runs `python train.py` when the container starts.

 ## Notes
 - The `train.py` script downloads SQuAD v1.1 automatically via the `datasets` library.
+The dataset is downloaded to a temporary cache in the container’s filesystem (managed by the `datasets` library, typically in `/root/.cache/huggingface/datasets`).
 - Training hyperparameters (e.g., batch size, epochs) are set in `train.py` and can be adjusted.
 - For larger models (e.g., `flan-t5-base`), ensure sufficient GPU memory or modify the batch size.
 - To extend the project, add datasets to `./data` and mount them with `-v $(pwd)/data:/app/data`.